North Korea puts on a show for Day of the Sun

 Tension has been building since Kim Jong Un announced in his New Year message that the country was close to testing an intercontinental ballistic missile.

-It's since conducted a number of shorter-range missile tests -- some of which landed in the sea, less than 200 miles off the Japanese coast.
+It has since conducted a number of shorter-range missile tests -- some of which landed in the sea, less than 200 miles off the Japanese coast.

 It's also conducted engine tests that analysts say could potentially power a long-range missile.

 US President Donald Trump held talks with Chinese President Xi Jinping at his Mar-a-Lago resort last Friday to push his case for China to do more to rein in North Korea's nuclear ambitions.
-They later spoke on Tuesday by phone, in a call Trump described as "very good."
+They then spoke Tuesday by phone, in a call Trump described as "very good."

 However, days later, he tweeted: "North Korea is looking for trouble.
 If China decides to help, that would be great.
 If not, we will solve the problem without them!
 U.S.A."